trondreitan/RAMU-MSOM/simoccu2/README.txt

 individual counts themselves are lebeled "colony" as those are the individuals in our case.
 Scripts concerned with subsample counts are labeled with "shell", since those are our subsamples.

-In a subfolder, we will put the simulation files we used.
+In a subfolder, "simdata", we have put the simulation files we used.
 In another, we will put the sub-study concerning observational errors.
+In another called "obs_error", we put the substudy concerning observational errors.

 R Scripts: